mulikevs/cardaccount-service/notes.md

 ## Mock Data

-The application uses mock data for testing purposes. five different account IDs five different client IDs are available in the system.
+The application uses mock data for testing purposes has five different account IDs five different client IDs are available in the system `MockDataInitializer`.

 ## Running Tests